rocky-linux/documentation/docs/books/admin_guide/16-about-sytemd.md

 ## Development history

-In 2010, two Red Hat software engineers, Lennart Poettering and Kay Sievers, developed the first version of `systemd` to replace the traditional SysV .
+In 2010, two Red Hat software engineers, Lennart Poettering and Kay Sievers, developed the first version of `systemd` to replace the traditional SysV.

 ![Lennart Poettering](./images/16-Lennart-Poettering.jpg)